RCRamsey/trees4uucl/README.md

     - Health
     - Maintenance Recommendations
     - Hazard/Safety
+    - Use on mobile device
 Visitor User Needs:
     - Tree ID
     - Identify Differences Between Trees using Common Name
     - Could later add photographs
+    - Use on mobile device
 Objectives:
     - Will need to be able to click through variety of different layers with drop down menu
     - Will need to be able to click on point and access popup modal of information
     - Will need to geolocate oneself in reference to the tree
+    - May or may not need to turn off and on an info box or legend box if covers screen

 ## Part V. Data Processing and Storage
 Add csv as delimited text layer to QGIS